ozanbozdag/ozanbozdag.github.io/_pages/about.md

 In 2018, I started a project that is now known as the **Multicellularity Long-Term Evolution Experiment (MuLTEE)**, which explores the very early steps of multicellular adaptation.
 Now at 1500+ days (7,500 generations), MuLTEE is the longest-running evolution experiment on nascent multicellularity and has generated various research papers and thesis chapters for scientists at the [Ratcliff Lab](https://ratclifflab.biosci.gatech.edu), Georgia Tech, and universities outside of the US.

-Below is a short summary of the idea that started the MuLTEE and a few topics it explores.
+Below is a short summary of the genesis of the MuLTEE and a few topics we've explored so far.

 **Low-oxygen is a key limitation in snowflake yeast size evolution:**